Our historic Virginial Carousel

 Meet the artist! – Britney Mongold

-Britney Mongold lives in Fulks Run, Virginia.
+Britney Mongold grew up in Fulks Run, Virginia.
 She graduated from Broadway High School and studied art at Hollins College.
-She became a member of the “Back Home-on the Farm” team during its first year and has been instrumental in developing new educational exhibits and displays.
+She became a member of the “Back Home-on the Farm” team during its first year and was instrumental in developing new educational exhibits and displays.
+She decided to pursue her dream of performing in the theatre and currently is a student at the National Academy of Dramatic Arts in Washington, DC.

 When refurbishing of the carousel began in January of 2008, Britney researched the Virginians to be featured, designed and painted each horse.
 It is estimated that over 20 hours was involved in restoring each horse.
 In 2009 she spent her time researching and completing the 24 locations in Virginia that are featured on the rounding board.

-Always a work in progress, Britney recently completed the medallions atop the rounding boards.
+As a last detail to the carousel, Britney completed the medallions atop the rounding boards.
 Native Virginia wildflowers are represented here.
 Future plans?
 Maybe some traditional carousel lighting….. and maybe a mural of beautiful Valley countryside encasing the center pole.
 You’ll have to keep checking back!